oldnomad/picosocks5/README.md

 # PicoSOCKS5: a lightweight and simple SOCKS5 proxy server
 [![pipeline status](https://gitlab.com/oldnomad/picosocks5/badges/master/pipeline.svg)](https://gitlab.com/oldnomad/picosocks5/commits/master)

-PicoSOCKS5 is a SOCKS5 proxy server cobbled together in less than 5 days of lazy coding.
+PicoSOCKS5 is a very simple and very lightweight SOCKS5 proxy server.
 It is written in pure C and by default uses no extra libraries besides GLibc.

 # License